 Here is a simple recipe for upholstery shampoo.
 In a large bowl, mix 6 tablespoons of pure soap flakes with 2 tablespoons of powdered borax.
 Slowly add 1 pint of boiling water and mix well.
 Let cool, add a few drops of favorite essential oil, then whip into foam with electric mixer or egg-beater.
 Apply dry suds to hidden part of furniture, wait a few minutes, and then wipe off with a damp sponge.
 If colors do not bleed, then continue until upholstery is clean and fresh.

-A natural rug freshener is cheap and easy.
 Combine 1 cup baking soda with a half-cup of any crushed, scented floral material such as lavender flowers or geranium leaves.
 Sprinkle liberally on rug, leave for an hour or two, and shake off outdoors.
-Vacuuming baking soda or any powder can cause motor failure so beware.
+Vacuuming baking soda or any powder can cause motor failure so beware before using on large area rugs or wall-to-wall carpet.
+You don't want to ruin your vacuum cleaner.

 Are your drains sluggish?
 Pour one-half cup of baking soda down the drain.
 Then pour in one-cup of vinegar.
+Stand back just in case reaction is more than expected.
 After several minutes, flush with a gallon of hot water.
+Don't be alarmed if it foams up like a volcano and do not get the mixture in your eyes!
+Don't fret too much, this method is much safer than commercial lye drain-cleaners.

 Here's a recipe for windshield cleanser.
 Mix one-half cup of cornstarch with 2 quarts of warm water.
 Vinegar can be added for extra strength.
 To prevent streaking, do not use in direct sunlight.